ingram1107/zettel-notes/lit/@Marshall2015.md

 conflict in this region is essentially down to tribal conflict due to religious and ethical differences.

+Islamist's terrorist groups like Al-Qaeda and ISIS grow out from colonial exploitation and the failure of the delivery of prosperity or freedom by pan-Arabism.
+Though able to gain support around the globe, it met fierce resistance from non-Sunni and minorities alike, and even the local due to the jihadists national background.
+Recently, its influence has been suppressed by US, Russia, French, and British.
+However, they are successful of exporting those jihadists across the globe which might become the powder keg that could threaten national or even international security.

 Iraq, in the author eyes, is merely a loose geopolitical entity that includes different geographical regions, i.e., Mosul, Baghdad, and Basra.
 Mosul and its milieu are controlled by the Sunni-dominated Kurds, Baghdad by Iraqi Sunni, and Basra by Iraqi Shia'ite.
-Such entity was never stable to begin with even with "strong man" accompany with  the suppression of Kurds, Saddam's dictatorship, and the suppression of Shia Muslim in 1991.
+Such entity was never stable to begin with even with "strong man" accompany by the suppression of Kurds, Saddam's dictatorship, and the suppression of Shia Muslim in 1991.
 In the case of Kurds, they retain the control the region around Mosul despite al-Anfal genocide in 1988, and even able to rose up during the Gulf War.
 However, its power is being checked by the neighbouring Syria, Turkey, and Iran due to significance Kurd minority in those countries.
 And even without all of that, there will be a competition for the national leadership with the Rojava Kurds who reside in north-eastern Syria.